The Holocaust in Italy: Deportation and murder

 The arrest and deportation of Jews in German-occupied Italy can be separated into two distinct phases.
 The first, under Dannecker, from September 1943 to January 1944, saw mobile Einsatzkommandos target Jews in major Italian cities.
 The second phase took place under Boßhammer, who had replaced Dannecker in early 1944.
 Boßhammer set up a centralised persecution system, using all available German and Fascist Italian police resources, to arrest and deport Italian Jews.

-The arrest of Jewish Italians and Jewish refugees began almost immediately after the surrender, in October 1943.
+The arrest of Jewish Italians and Jewish refugees began shortly after the surrender.
+In September 1943, the Germans demanded that the Jewish community of Rome pay a ransom of 110 pounds of gold in exchange for its safety.
+Although the ransom was paid, the Germans planned to deport the Jews of Rome regardless.
+Deportations of Italian Jews began in October 1943.
 This took place in all major Italian cities under German control, albeit with limited success.
 The Italian police offered little cooperation, and ninety per cent of Rome's 10,000 Jews escaped arrest.
 Arrested Jews were taken to the transit camps at Borgo San Dalmazzo, Fossoli and Bolzano, and from there to Auschwitz.
 Of the 4,800 deported from the camps by the end of 1943 only 314 survived.

 Approximately half of all Jews arrested during the Holocaust in Italy were arrested in 1944 by the Italian police.